ehedman/sdlSpeedometer/README.md

 The communication mechanism between this application with its GUI and data sources uses two paralell paths:
  - Data collected from a [BerryGPS-IMUv2](http://ozzmaker.com/new-products-berrygps-berrygps-imu) - GPS and 10DOF sensor for The Raspberry Pi - Accelerometer, Gyroscope, Magnetometer and Barometric/Altitude Sensor.
- - Optionally data from a NMEA net Server such as the open source [kplex](http://www.stripydog.com/kplex/) application to drive other instrument from the yacht's network.
+ - Alternative data from a NMEA-0183 network Server such as the open source [kplex](http://www.stripydog.com/kplex/) application to drive other instrument from the yacht's network.

 This instrument can work independently and always provide compass, heading, position, speed and roll even if all power fails on the yacht, if it has its own battery backup.

 Currently there are eight virtual instrument working (data source within brackets):

-    Compass       : With heading and roll (BerryGPS-IMUv2) GPS           : Lo, Lat and Heading (BerryGPS-IMUv2) Log           : SOW, SOG (NMEA net)
+    Compass       : With heading and roll (BerryGPS-IMUv2) and/or heading from NMEA-net GPS           : Lo, Lat and Heading (BerryGPS-IMUv2) and/or heading from NMEA-net Log           : SOW, SOG (NMEA-net)
-    Wind          : Real, Relative and speed (NMEA net) Depth         : With low water warning and water temp (NMEA net) Environment   : Page with Voltage, Current, Temp and Power plotting (proprietary NMEA net "$P" sentences)
+    Wind          : Real, Relative and speed (NMEA-net) Depth         : With low water warning and water temp (NMEA-net) Environment   : Page with Voltage, Current, Temp and Power plotting (proprietary NMEA net "$P" sentences)

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)